akshaylingamaneni/s3-ui/log.md

         - attention driven? which means we track click? overkill for now
         -
 4. we have like 10k buckets per account
+5. bucket life cycle policy, where user has the ability to create 2 buckets(not hard req, need to better put this as a problem statement) and he can move data b/w hot and cold via toggle or via auto policy
+    - example photographer managing multiple projects and moving to cold once done

 ### 03/29/25
 ## Approach